Phyllis Pearsall: Later years

 In 1966, she turned her company, the Geographers' A–Z Map Co, into a trust to ensure that it was never bought out.
 This secured the future of her company and its employees.
 Through her donation of her shares to the trust, she was able to enshrine her desired standards and behaviours for the company into its statutes.

-A respected typographer, although not credited with the design of any typefaces, her arrangement of type is considered one of the most interesting of her age.
-The 'A to Z' type-style for street names was for decades a conspicuously hand-drawn sans-serif.
-She designed the type for a few children's encyclopaedias and some other titles, though her slant was always toward publishing.
+Although not credited with the design of any typefaces, her arrangement of type is considered one of the most interesting of her age.

 She wrote about her early days in From Bedsitter to Household Name, published by her own company.
 She was awarded an MBE in The Queen's Birthday Honours of 1986.
 She was involved with the company she founded, as well as painting prolifically, until her death.

 In her later years, she lived in Shoreham-by-Sea, West Sussex, and died of cancer on 28 August 1996, at age 89.

 Legacy

 BBC Radio 4 broadcast in 2000 a dramatisation by Lucy Catherine of Phyllis Pearsall's life in 1936.
 A biography, Mrs P’s Journey by Sarah Hartley, was published in 2001.

 In 2005 Southwark Council placed a blue plaque on the house where she was born in Court Lane Gardens, Dulwich.

 In 2012 Crossrail named one of its first pair of tunnel boring machines (TBMs) Phyllis to honour Pearsall's memory.
 The other machine was named Ada, after Ada Lovelace.

-In 2014 a musical about Phyllis Pearsall, The A-Z of Mrs P, written by Diane Samuels and Gwyneth Herbert, was performed at Southwark Playhouse.
+In 2014 a musical about Phyllis Pearsall, The A–Z of Mrs P, written by Diane Samuels and Gwyneth Herbert, was performed at Southwark Playhouse.